shipyardapp/Shipyard-Documentation/docs/reference/code/command.md

 </TabItem>
 </Tabs>

-### File to Run <a id="file-to-run"></a>
+### File to Run

-The File to Run should relate to the single file that you want the selected program to execute.
-This field can include a directories, if the file is located under a series of folders.
+The File to Run field should relate to the single file that you want the selected program to execute.
+This field can include a directory structure if the file is located under a series of folders.
 Examples of common formatting:

 <Tabs
 groupId="languages"